 Gene Henderson was extraordinarily proud of his Naval service beginning in 1943 joining with General MacArthur on his return to the Philippines.

-When Gene Henderson got home from the War, he and his brother were looking at the help-wanted ads and saw the Dearborn, MI, Police Department was looking for officers and off he went for a long and illustrious career with the Police.
+When Gene Henderson got home from the War, he and his brother-in-law were looking at the help-wanted ads and saw the Dearborn, MI, Police Department was looking for officers and off he went for a long and illustrious career with the Police.

 His competition started with track events but we remember him most for his rally involvement.
 He was a four-time winner of the Press-On Regardless Rally.
 A 45-year member of the SCCA.
 He did club racing early in his career, competing in various vehicles and finally a Ford Cortina.

 In his 1967 racing season, he won 10 of 12 National Races.
 He went from amateur status to competing in one of the early TransAm races at Mid-Ohio finishing fourth in class with co-driver Peter Quenet.

 During Gene's early rally career, he would drive for factory teams; Mercedes, Chrysler, American Motors.
 He teamed with Scott Harvey on a Plymouth Valiant rally team in a Monte Carlo Rally in Europe.
 He finished fifth!

 He ran the Shell 4000 Canadian Rally six times.
 In 1969 he commanded a five-car rally team of stock Ford Mach 1 Mustangs to run the National TSD Rally schedule and took the Team Prize for his efforts.